ab-anand/Automation-Bots/README.md

  - [ ] Usage: `python worldtime.py -l <location>`

  - [ ] i.e.: `python worldtime.py -l London`, the output will be `London, United Kingdom 2017-10-04 01:27:46`

+ - <b>wiki-crawler.py</b>

+ - [ ] A web crawler that you feed a starting article and an ending article.
+The crawler then follows article links until it finds your ending article.

  <b>Note</b> -